unicode-org/cldr/docs/ldml/tr35-collation.md

 ### <a name="grouping_classes_of_characters" href="#grouping_classes_of_characters">Grouping classes of characters</a>

-As of Version 6.1.0, the DUCET puts characters into the following ordering:

-* First "common characters": whitespace, punctuation, general symbols, some numbers, currency symbols, and other numbers.
-* Then "script characters": Latin, Greek, and the rest of the scripts.

-(There are a few exceptions to this general ordering.)

-The CLDR root locale modifies the DUCET tailoring by ordering the common characters more strictly by category:

-* whitespace, punctuation, general symbols, currency symbols, and numbers.
+CLDR groups the characters that sort below letters like this: Whitespace, punctuation, general symbols, currency symbols, and numbers.
+Letters are grouped by script.

-What the regrouping allows is for users to parametrically reorder the groups.
+Users can parametrically reorder the groups.
+(The CLDR data adds special values to mark their boundaries.)
 For example, users can reorder numbers after all scripts, or reorder Greek before Latin.

-The relative order within each of these groups still matches the DUCET.
-Symbols, punctuation, and numbers that are grouped with a particular script stay with that script.
-The differences between CLDR and the DUCET order are:

-1. CLDR groups the numbers together after currency symbols, instead of splitting them with some before and some after.
-Thus the following are put _after_ currencies and just before all the other numbers.

-    U+09F4 ( ৴ ) [No] BENGALI CURRENCY NUMERATOR ONE
-    ...
-    U+1D371 ( 𝍱 ) [No] COUNTING ROD TENS DIGIT NINE

-2. CLDR handles a few other characters differently
-   1. U+10A7F ( 𐩿 ) [Po] OLD SOUTH ARABIAN NUMERIC INDICATOR is put with punctuation, not symbols
-   2. U+20A8 ( ₨ ) [Sc] RUPEE SIGN and U+FDFC ( ﷼ ) [Sc] RIAL SIGN are put with currency signs, not with R and REH.
+See [Collation Reordering](#Script_Reordering) for details.

+Starting with CLDR 46 and Unicode 16.0, the _order_ of characters in the CLDR root collation is the same as in the UCA DUCET (except for the CLDR addition of ten Tibetan contractions, see below).
+In earlier versions, the order of some below-letter characters differed, and CLDR had also tailored some currency symbols.
+Both sort orders have been changed to now sort the same.

 ### <a name="non_variable_symbols" href="#non_variable_symbols">Non-variable symbols</a>

 There are multiple [Variable-Weighting](https://www.unicode.org/reports/tr10/#Variable_Weighting) options in the UCA for symbols and punctuation, including _non-ignorable_ and _shifted_.
-With the _shifted_ option, almost all symbols and punctuation are ignored—except at a fourth level.
+With the _shifted_ (`-u-ka-shifted`) option, almost all symbols and punctuation are ignored—except at a fourth level.
 The CLDR root locale ordering is modified so that symbols are not affected by the _shifted_ option.
 That is, by default, symbols are not “variable” in CLDR.
 So _shifted_ only causes whitespace and punctuation to be ignored, but not symbols (like ♥).
-The DUCET behavior can be specified with a locale ID using the "kv" keyword, to set the Variable section to include all of the symbols below it, or be set parametrically where implementations allow access.
+The DUCET behavior can be approximated with a locale ID using the "kv" keyword, to set the Variable section to include all of the symbols below it (`-u-kv-symbol`), or be set parametrically where implementations allow access.

+Note that the CLDR “symbols” group includes at its end certain “extender” characters which are non-variable in the DUCET; one would also need to tailor the “extenders” into the “currency” group for achieving the exact same _shifted_ behavior.

 See also: